sciosci/nsf_data_ingestion/nsf_data_ingestion/FederalExporter/README.md

-To Download the Grants data run download.py file
+Download.py file will download the grants data
-It will contain all the data files for years between 2004-2015
+It will contain all the data files for years specified in the arguments

 To process and create parquet files run the individual years file as per your requirement Files are: